Here’s a comprehensive list of proof elements you can use to ratchet up the persuasive power of your marketing.

 Leveraging media exposure and publicity is often seen via the “media logo smash” device.
 In general, the more credible and/or respected the publications, the better.
 Here’s how executive career consultancy EPR does it:

-Re-printing entire articles, or re-posting videos from third party media outlets is another effective technique, as in this video on the Trilogy Funding website.
+Re-printing entire articles, or re-posting videos from third party media outlets is another effective technique.

 25. Valuable Content

-Publishing valuable content plays a role in traffic generation, conversion and engagement with potential customers.
+Publishing valuable content plays a role in SEO, conversion and engagement with potential customers.
 In that sense, it’s the “killer app” of online marketing.

 But as a proof element in particular, valuable content says to your audience “this person clearly knows what they’re talking about”, and you become more believable in the process.